CSSE6400/2025-p1-mitsudz/README.md

 - Create basic app with flask, and used "poetry run flask --app todo run" in order to start up the server
 - Then created endpoints in todo/views/routes.py.
 - Also add -p 6400 to the end of the poetry run command to specify the port as 6400.
+- Set FLASK_ENV to development and FLASK_DEBUG to 1 to ensure autoreloading on save during development
+- Use unset FLASK_ENV and unset FLASK_DEBUG to reset them.